 What is high blood sugar?

 High blood sugar is also called hyperglycemia.
 It may occur for many reasons when you have type 2 diabetes.
 Your body may have enough insulin, but it is not as effective as it should be.
 Or your body may not make enough insulin.
-It also may occur when you eat too much, are less active than usual, are sick or under stress, or need a change in type 2 diabetes medicine.
+It also may occur when you eat too much, are less active than usual, or are sick or under stress.

 Are there symptoms of high blood sugar?Some common symptoms of high blood sugar include: